armel/M5AirQuality/README.md

 You can compile the source code and flash your M5Stack.

-# About M5GO2 on Core2
+# About M5GO2 module for M5Stack Core2

-It's possible to use PORT C (the blue one) if you're using an M5GO2 module for Core2.
-Take a look at `functions.h` file, lines  100 ~ 102 and change this,
+It's possible to use PORT C (the blue one) if you're using an M5GO2 module for M5Stack Core2.
+Take a look at file `functions.h`, lines  _100 ~ 102_ and change this,

 ```
   // Init I2C